Ana Bailão: Chair of the Planning and Housing Committee

 Under Bailão, the Planning and Housing Committee developed a 10-year action plan to address Toronto’s housing challenges, the HousingTO 2020-2030 Housing Action Plan.
 The work of the committee also resulted in the Enhancing Housing Opportunities in Neighbourhoods plan, which included the approval of laneway suites, garden suites and coach houses which aimed at gentle densification in existing neighbourhoods.
 It identifies the need to advance efforts to amend Toronto zoning regulations to allow for densification within the city's “missing middle” – areas of the city where only single-family dwellings are permitted.

 Work on housing programs

 Bailão also led the City’s Modular Housing Initiative, which aims to quickly deliver supportive housing to those experiencing homelessness or who had a history of chronic homelessness.
-She also worked on development of Toronto's Housing Now program, which was launced in 2019 and seeks to repurpose city-owned land for the development of affordable housing.
+She also worked on development of Toronto's Housing Now program, which was launched in 2019 and seeks to repurpose city-owned land for the development of affordable housing.
 Bailão supported the creation and implementation of the Open Door Affordable Housing Program in 2016, which aims to "streamline the process for developers who want to work with the city to build more affordable housing".
 Another program supported by Bailão is the Multi-Unit Residential Acquisition program, which provides $20 million in grant funding and City Open Door Program incentives to non-profit and Indigenous housing providers.